Group travel is not just complex — it can go wrong in expensive ways

 The agency is not alone when something happens.

-Risk is reduced.
-Speed improves.
-Clarity increases.
+Risk reduced.
+Speed improved.
+Clarity restored.

-The agency can focus on selling — not firefighting.
+Group travel becomes manageable again — and the agency can focus on selling, not firefighting.